 This contribution proposes a solution for NN-based SR, in which components are unified with the in-loop filter presented in JVET-AE2023 [2].
-The complexity is also designed to be aligned with current unified in-loop filter model in NNVC 6.0.
+The complexity is also designed to be aligned with current unified in-loop filter model in NNVC 6.0:

+The complexity of proposed LOP SR and HOP SR are designed to be 20.8 and 469 kMAC/pixel, respectively, compared to 469 kMAC/pixel of the current SR model in NNVC 6.0.